Sephta/Operating-Systems-cis415/projects/p1_pseudo-shell/README.md

 In this project I was tasked with utilizing various Unix system calls to emulate common behavior in command line interfaces.
 The program was developed in C, inside of an arch linux virtual machine.

+The shell can be started in one of two modes: A) File mode, B) Interactive mode.
+To run the shell interactively, simply type: ./pseudo-shell.
+Upon executing, you will see a shell-like CLI that is ready to receive commands.
+This CLI sits at the ready state, indicated by the prompt “>>>”, until the user inputs a command string and presses enter.
+In this shell mode, the user interacts with the shell by typing in commands one line at a time and pressing enter.
+The shell then executes those commands and displays any output if necessary (some commands execute with no output such as rm or mv).

 ### Emulated Commands

 * pwd - shows the current directory